hankster/Neckerworld/README.md

 This repository provides two pre-trained neural network models that may be used for game play.
 The models run out-of-the-box with a Tensorflow-2 programming environment.

-Training a neural network on cube objects is a non-trivial undertaking and currently code to do that is not provided here.
+Training a neural network on cube objects is a non-trivial undertaking and requires substantial computer resources.
-However, image samples and a label dataset suitable for training is contained within the training directory and provides an accelerated start to developing a preferred neural network model.
+A YOLOv5 model using PyTorch for training is documented in the "train" directory.
+This runs well on an NVidia GPU system using CUDA.
-More solutions for training will, hopefully, be forthcoming.
+There are multiple utilities for setting up the required image and label files with annotations and bounding boxes. image samples and a label dataset suitable for training is contained within the training directory and provides an accelerated start to developing a preferred neural network model.

 ## Requirements